yura-chaikovsky/dominion/README.md

 This declarations is used only for requiring components on the fly independent from order of requires in file.

-There are 3 default instances types:
+There are 3 default entities:
 1. Controllers
 2. Factories
 3. Repositories